Dose of Reality: Opioid Settlement Funds

 Status

 This funding was given to the Department of Public Instruction.
-Schools interested in applying for this funding must submit an application by November 15, 2024.
+The Department of Public Instruction application process for this funding closed November 15, 2024.

 This funding is for a community organization that serves youth to work with local law enforcement agencies to reduce opioid use.